netdata/netdata/docs/dashboard/visualization-date-and-time-controls.md

 Netdata's dashboard features powerful date visualization controls that include a time control, a timezone selector and a rich date and timeframe selector.

-They come with useful defaults and rich customization, to help you narrow your focus when troubleshooting issues or anomalies.
+The controls come with useful defaults and rich customization, to help you narrow your focus when troubleshooting issues or anomalies.

 ## Time controls